Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 But we don’t see it that way.
 We as in popular consciousness about how we go about learning things.
-One thing I see a lot that’s very alarming in the masculinity industry, teaching men how to be men because there’s a big crisis right now, is to toughten up.
+One thing I see a lot that’s very alarming in the masculinity industry, teaching men how to be men because there’s a big crisis right now, is to toughen up.
 I got the shirt Man Up.
 I have a show called Man Up.
-It was sort of ironical, but I don’t think a lot of people realized that.
+It was sort of ironical, but I don’t think a lot of people realize that.
 Maybe it was too deep or something, you know, like, “Hey, Man Up.”
 Right?
-Because we’re talking about emotions and shit.
+But it was like we’re talking about your emotions and shit.

 But really, there are some people who are like, “Just toughen up.
 Just pick yourself up and dust yourself off and get moving.”
 Like fuck your feelings basically, right?
 I understand where that is coming from.
 That’s how I’ve lived my whole fucking life.
 Fuck my feelings, go and do it.
 And like the soldier’s mantra, the military mantra.
 But something is really lost there.

 Let’s say the feeling is I’m really sad, or I have debilitating feelings that don’t allow me to move forward and do the job.
 If the outcome is to do the job, then you want to treat your employee, who is not doing the job, like a fucking android because you’re paying for that.
 So you’re saying fuck your feelings, kid, go and do that job I’m paying you for.